 Carroll Thayer Berry (1886–1978) Biography

-In 1910, while working for an architectural firm in Portland, Maine, he traveled to Panama where he contracted malaria.
-He was sent home and eventually returned to his art studies, this time at the Pennsylvania Academy of Fine Arts.
-Berry returned to Panama to execute a group of murals celebrating the opening of the Panama Canal in 1914.
+After World War I, Berry settled in Chicago and worked as a designer of installations and interiors for office buildings.
 Berry’s professional life took him to several American cities where he learned engraving, illustration, and much about the marine environment.
-He made murals, paintings and drawings of the great ship-building industry of Maine centered around the Bath Iron Works.
+He made murals, paintings, and drawings of the great ship-building industry of Maine centered around the Bath Iron Works.

 During the Depression, many artists, like Berry, turned to printmaking to survive.
 Berry and his second wife, Janet Laura Scott, herself an artist, moved back to Maine and bought a house in Wiscasset.
 Berry wanted his prints to be available to as many people as possible and sold them for $5 in the 1950s.
 Eventually an artist confronted him on his prices, saying others artists couldn’t compete.
 Although Berry raised his prices, he never sold a print for more than $15.
 The collection of Berry prints at Courthouse Gallery comes from the artist’s estate, and are still accessible to everyone.

 Carroll Thayer Berry’s emblematic wood engraving are his legacy to Maine art and the people of Maine.

 Ellsworth gallery showcases Carroll Thayer Berry’s woodcut prints of Maine coast